DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/view-switching.md

 ### Controlled Mode

 In controlled mode, use the `ViewState` plugin's `currentViewName` property to specify the view and handle the `onCurrentViewNameChange` event to control the view's state externally.
-In order to specify the view's unique identifier, use the `DayViews`'s, `WeekViews`'s and `MonthView`'s `name`property.
-To specify the view's name use `displayName` property:
+In order to specify the view's unique identifier, use the `name` property.
+To specify the view's visible name use `displayName` property:

 .embedded-demo({ "path": "scheduler-view-switcher/controlled", "showThemeSelector": true })